 - Understand risks and limitations of current research and interventions

-Grief in autistic individuals is often invisible - emerging from exclusion, missed milestones, or the realization of what acceptance might have changed.
-This session explores how to recognize and support these layered experiences of loss with compassion and neuro-affirming care.
+Grief in autistic individuals is often unseen—emerging from experiences of exclusion, missed milestones, or the late realization of what self-acceptance could have meant.
+This session introduces the concept of neurogrief, exploring how loss, identity reconstruction, and meaning-making unfold following autism recognition or diagnosis in adulthood.
+Participants will learn to recognize and compassionately support these emotional processes using autism-informed and neuro-affirming approaches.

 You’ll learn:

-- Recognition of invisible grief and neuro-grief across development and identity
+- To identify invisible grief and understand neurogrief across development and identity

-- Adaptations of grief frameworks for autistic processing and communication
+- Adaptations of grief frameworks that honor autistic processing and communication

-- Tools for guiding clients through loss, change, and self-discovery
+- Practical tools for guiding clients through loss, change, and rediscovery

-- Strategies that foster regulation, belonging, and self-compassion
+- Strategies that strengthen self-compassion, regulation, and belonging

 Technology is transforming how we understand and support autistic clients—from virtual reality and robotics to apps that build emotional regulation, social engagement, and executive function.